Guide - The Best of Park City

 Where to Go

-Soldier Hollow, site of the 2002 Olympic Nordic events, offers additional groomed terrain approximately 30 minutes from Park City.
-The Olympic legacy adds historical significance to an already excellent trail system.
+Soldier Hollow, site of the 2002 Olympic Nordic events, is approximately 30 minutes from Park City.
+The ability to make snow combined with groomed trails ensures both first timers and expert skaters will have an enjoyable experience.

 For those seeking backcountry experience, the Uinta Mountains provide extensive ungroomed terrain accessible from Mirror Lake Highway when conditions allow.